Shooting an Elephant: Questions and Answers – Exploring Orwell's Masterpiece

 8. What is the significance of the essay's title?

 The title, "Shooting an Elephant," serves as a concise and powerful summary of the essay's central themes.
 It's both literal and metaphorical.
 Literally, it describes the act Orwell commits.
-Metaphorically, it represents the broader act of imperialism – the unnecessary and destructive subjugation of an entire people.
+And metaphorically, it represents the broader act of imperialism – the unnecessary and destructive subjugation of an entire people.
 The title is both memorable and thought-provoking, immediately capturing the reader's attention and hinting at the complexities that lie within.

 9. What are the lasting implications of "Shooting an Elephant"?